arthur8-source/SOC-Analayst-Hands-on-Lab/README.md

 - Simulating adversarial actions provided me with vital insights into attacker tactics, methods, and procedures (TTPs), allowing me to better recognize and respond to real-world threats.

+# Part 3: Crafting and Detecting Attacks

+In the third part of the series, I concentrated on simulating and identifying various attack strategies in order to better understand threat detection.

+####  Credential Dumping
+To simulate credential theft, I used a tool called `procdump` to dump the `lsass.exe` process memory.
+This technique is commonly used by attackers to extract credentials from memory.

+####  Detecting Malicious Activities
+Using LimaCharlie’s EDR, I analyzed the telemetry data generated from the credential dumping activity.
+This involved identifying key indicators of compromise (IoCs) and creating detection rules to alert on such activities.

   ![Console](Screenshots/Console.png)
   ![Console](Screenshots/Detecting_vss.png)